The tips of my hair were still white a week later when a familiar alarm blared throughout the ship. Everyone gathered in Tammy’s workroom.

-“I’m fine,” I smiled at her, trying to make myself look okay.
+“I’m fine,” I smiled at her, trying to straighten my posture.

-She just sighed again and avoided looking at me.
+She just sighed again and gazed at the ground.

 “Hey…” I whispered to her.

-She slowly turned to me, her eyes glassed over with sadness.
-“I don’t want to hurt you Sarth” she confessed, whispering back.
+She slowly turned to me, her eyes glassed over with a sadness I’ve never seen.
+Her eyes wouldn’t reach me, still averted from the pain she felt in her heart.
+“I don’t want to hurt you Sarth,” she confessed, whispering back.

 This girl… there’s always been something about her.
 I’ve always had this indescribable feeling towards her and she never ceased to captivate me.

-“Hey Tammy why’s the door locked?” we heard Rei’s muffled voice just outside the training room door, and the realization of not being alone anymore separated us faster than the blink of an eye.
+“Hey Tammy, why’s the door locked?” we heard Rei’s muffled voice just outside the training room door, and the realization of the situation separated us faster than hyperspeed.

-We swiftly let go of each other, and she got up to open the door.
+We let go of each other, and she got up to open the door.